hardliner66/toresy/README.md

 - [Output / Formatting](#output--formatting)

 ## Quickstart
-`cat test.txt | cargo run -q -- -r rules.sexp -f format.rhai`
+`cargo run -q -- -r rules.sexp -f format.rhai -i test.txt`

 This will apply the rules defined in `rules.sexp` to the text in `test.txt` and formats it according to whats defined in `format.rhai`.